bcoe/awesome-sentry/README.md

 <!-- description -->

-Sentry instruments your application with observability, such as error tracking and tracing, making it easy to debug and improve your application in the wild.
+Sentry instruments your application with observability, such as error tracking and tracing, making it easy to debug and improve your application for real users.

 </div>